-The Infrastructure pane of the Dynatrace Server Settings dialog box allows you to configure storage location, total session storage, and reserve storage per System Profile, and also automatic deletion of the old sessions.
+The Infrastructure pane of the Dynatrace Server Settings dialog box allows you to configure storage location, total session storage, reserve storage per System Profile, and also automatic deletion of the old sessions.

 Old data deletion